isomerpages/govtech-stp/_vaccinated-travel-lane/vaccinated-travel-lane-vtl-overview.md

 <label for="title2">Criteria 2: Hold an Accepted Proof of Vaccination</label>

 <div id="criteria" class="content" style="background-color:#edf4fa;">
 <p style="line-height:1.5; margin-bottom:15px;">Travellers must obtain vaccination certificates in any of the following formats, depending on what is available in the traveller’s locality.
-If you are unable to obtain one of the accepted proofs of vaccination listed below (downloadable PDF <a href="" target="_blank">here</a>), you will not be eligible for travel on the VTL.  </p>
+If you are unable to obtain one of the accepted proofs of vaccination listed below, you will not be eligible for travel on the VTL.  </p>
  <p style="line-height:1.5; margin-top:0px; margin-bottom:0px; font-size:18px;"><b>Mobile Applications</b></p>
 	    <ol style="margin-top:0px; list-style-type: decimal;">
 		    <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a></li>